humdrum-tools/humdrum-documentation/guide/ch40/index.md

 tasks.
 The power and creativity of Humdrum truly lies in the hands of the user.

-As we\'ve seen, there are two parts to Humdrum: the *Humdrum syntax* and the *Humdrum toolkit.* The Humdrum syntax simply provides a formal framework for representing any kind of sequential symbolic data.
+As we've seen, there are two parts to Humdrum: the *Humdrum syntax* and the *Humdrum toolkit.* The Humdrum syntax simply provides a formal framework for representing any kind of sequential symbolic data.
 A number of representation schemes are pre-defined in Humdrum, but you are